Harris Family Celebrations: Zonnique Has Beautiful “Enchanted Forest” Themed Baby Shower

 T.I. and Tiny’s daughter Zonnique Pullins celebrated her journey into motherhood this week with an “Enchanted Forest” themed baby shower.
 Pullins who is expecting her first child with rapper boyfriend, Bandhunta Izzy (Israel James), hosted the perfect baby shower fit for their unborn princess.

-The gathering included guests from the Zonnique’s famous Harris family — Tiny, T.I. and all of her siblings, as well as her bestie Reginae Carter, Toya Johnson and Reginae’s ex YFN Lucci.
-Mom Tiny’s best friend Shekinah was also there, showing lots of love.
+The gathering included guests from Zonnique’s famous Harris family — Tiny, T.I. and all of her siblings, as well as her bestie Reginae Carter, Toya Johnson and Reginae’s ex YFN Lucci.
+Tiny’s best friend Shekinah was also in attendance and showing lots of love too.

-Zonnique entered her magical soiree with a natural colored tulle top and long skirt to match her theme for the night.
-She kept the touching and hugging to a minimum, likely due to health concerns as seen on the following clip:
+Zonnique entered her magical soiree with a natural-colored tulle top and long skirt to match her theme for the night.
+She kept touching and hugging to a minimum, likely due to health concerns as seen on the following clip:

 Zonnique posed with family and Reginae Carter, who opted to keep on her mask for photos and throughout the party.

-Reginae was having her own fashion moment that night, showing off her form fitting outfit.
+Reginae was having her own fashion moment that night, showing off her form-fitting outfit.
 The soon to be 22-year-old recently had breast augmentation surgery and is clearly loving her new curves.

 Grandmother-to-be looked cute too!
 Tiny Harris posed with her bestie Shekinah in lavender BEWTS to match her tweed Chanel purse she wore for the occasion.